 Do your ears a favour and listen on headphones or good speakers to get most benefit - laptop speakers will always sound pretty poor by comparison.

 All shows still available are listed, including a link to download the remastered show for free.
 If you want the shows in lossless format, or as separate tagged files, head over to the Rewards for Donations page and see how you can get a lot for very little!

 And finally...
 These are great fun to listen to but DO NOT replace original releases - support these artists and buy their music.
 There is nothing you can go and buy in a regular record store here.
 If a gig is made available as a regular release, then it will be removed (as a couple have been already).

 A debut on Live and Loud! for XTC - but surely not the last time they will appear (I now have a few of their gigs on my "to be done" list).

 A very early gig this one - this was a soundboard recording from a gig played a couple of months before the release of their debut EP!
 It seems the source I received was worked on by someone at some stage, as, as so often happens, the loudness was off the scale almost and very unnatural, making it tiring to listen to.
 And quite toppy, with a shallow 2 dimensional aural range.
 So, I used EQ to not only improve the bottom end and clarity between the instruments but make it less tiring on the ears.
 Several hours of work later and it's a great show; the band are full of energy and it's a great - if short! - set.

-You can download this new and improved recording for free here as 1 MP3 file.
+You can download this new and improved recording for free here as 1 MP3 file (you may be temporarily redirected to an ad - if you have adblocking software, please disable it for this page - the link will be available very shortly after).
 Or, if you would like to have separate XTC-tagged MP3s, or even lossless files in FLAC format, head on over to the Donations tab to see how you can obtain these for a very small donation towards the site costs.